-If you’re an aspiring or practicing occupational therapist (OT), you may be wondering what non-traditional OT roles could be open to you other than the usual examples of occupational therapy specializations.
-You might be surprised to learn that there are, in fact, many options for OTs who feel less inclined to work a traditional staff job in a school or clinic.
+If you’re an aspiring or practicing occupational therapist (OT), you may wonder what non-clinical occupational therapy jobs are available rather than traditional occupational therapy specializations.
+You might be surprised to learn that there are many careers in occupational therapy for professionals who seek a role beyond a school or clinic.

-Did you know that outside the traditional roles and responsibilities you may associate with the question “What does an OT do,”, creative OTs can become practice owners, independent contractors, consultants, media gurus, educators—and more.
-Striking out on your own can be a way to use your clinical work experience and training to create your dream role.
-It can be a way to stay engaged with the profession and let passion guide your career path.
+Beyond the traditional roles and responsibilities associated with the question “What does an OT do,” non-clinical jobs for occupational therapists include practice owners, independent contractors, consultants, media gurus, educators and more.
+Pursuing an independent path allows you to leverage your clinical experience and training to create your dream career as an OT.
+Exploring non-traditional occupational therapy roles will enable you to stay connected to the profession while letting your passion shape your career path.

-A creative career can help you take more control of your income, avoid burnout, and find new opportunities to expand and advance your career.
-In this post, we share examples of non-traditional occupational therapy careers and offer resources to help you get started.
+A creative career can help you take more control of your income, avoid burnout and find new opportunities to expand and advance your career.
+Let’s review examples of non-clinical OT jobs.

-Entrepreneurship is a good fit for those who have an eye for opportunity and a tolerance for risk.
-You can start slow, keeping your day job for as long as it serves you.
+When it comes to non-clinical occupational therapy jobs, entrepreneurship is a good fit for those with an eye for opportunity and a tolerance for risk.
+You can ease into it gradually, maintaining your day job as long as it aligns with your goals.

-Starting your own practice may be easier than you think.
-You can launch it from your home with low overhead, especially if you’re seeing clients in their homes or workplace.
+Starting your private practice may be easier than you think.
+You can launch it from your home with low overhead, especially if you’re treating patients in their homes or workplace.

 If you’re interested, once you have the resources and the business know-how, you can establish a clinic where clients come to you.
-Your clinic could even evolve into a multi-therapist practice staffed by OTs or even other rehab practitioners.
+Your clinic could evolve into a multi-therapist practice staffed by OTs or other rehabilitation practitioners.

-When you start your own practice, you can also have the opportunity to become a holistic OT who focuses on integrating holistic therapies into traditional OT practice.
+When you start your own practice, you can choose to become a holistic OT who focuses on integrating holistic therapies into traditional OT practice.2

-- Resources to Start (and Grow) Your OT Business by Sarah Lyon of OT Potential
+- Start (and Grow) Your OT Business by Doug Vestal and Sarah Lyon of OT Potential 3

-- Occupational Therapy Entrepreneurs group on Facebook, moderated by Laura Park Figueroa, host of the Mind Your OT Business podcast
+- Occupational Therapy Entrepreneurs group on Facebook, moderated by Faison Consulting 5

 2. Independent Contractor

-One popular option for self-employed OTs is to work as an independent contractor for one or more agencies, schools, or healthcare organizations.
-You can work in a clinical capacity, seeing patients on site.
-Or you can choose a non-clinical role, such as a pre-service coordinator––who coordinates the transition of patients to the next appropriate level of care––or a rehab liaison, who finds the right patients for inpatient rehab facilities.
+One popular option for self-employed OTs is to work as an independent contractor for one or more agencies, schools or healthcare organizations.6 You can work in a clinical capacity, seeing patients on-site.
+Or, you can choose between several non-clinical OT jobs, such as a pre-service coordinator––someone who facilitates the transition of patients to the appropriate level of care––or a rehab liaison who finds the right patients for inpatient rehab facilities.

-A post on the Non-Clinical PT blog lays out the pros and cons of working as an independent contractor.
-And another author lists the benefits and drawbacks to this occupational therapy career path as follows:¹
+Check out the Non-Clinical PT blog to consider the pros and cons of working as an independent contractor.7 Another author lists the benefits and drawbacks of these alternative jobs for occupational therapists:8

 Benefits: